Skip to main content

 Example

 Let's consider a set of optional tasks.
 Due to limited resources and time, only some of them can be executed.
-Every task has a profit and we want to maximize the total profit of the executed tasks.
+Every task has a profit, and we want to maximize the total profit from the executed tasks.

 // Lengths and profits of the tasks: